cerebralideas/tcem-css/README.md

 # CSS Architecture and Authoring

 From an architectural standpoint, CSS authoring needs more rules and conventions in addition to what's defined in most common CSS styleguides.
 This document will define these rules.
-If there's a conflict between the UIE guidelines and here, these rules take precedence.
+If there's a conflict between the general guidelines and here, these rules take precedence.

 **Table of contents:**